 Melvin has longstanding expertise in trade, development, agriculture and law, as a Counsellor in the Agriculture and Commodities Division of the WTO, and previously at FAO and other international organizations.
 He holds a civil and business law degree from the State University Leiden, The Netherlands and has published widely on leading policy areas covering sustainable development and natural resources.

 Paola is responsible for the operational management of the STDF Secretariat.
-With over nine years’ experience at the World Trade Organization and an extensive network, she works to support the operations of the Secretariat and the wider STDF partnership.
+With over twelve years’ experience at the World Trade Organization and an extensive network, she works to support the operations of the Secretariat and the wider STDF partnership.
 Paola brings a passion for languages (being fluent in French, Italian, English and Spanish) and a flair for communications to overseeing the design, publication and translation of STDF’s leading knowledge products and to managing STDF’s flagship events.

-Since joining the STDF in 2007, Simon has managed a US$ 14 million portfolio of 42 projects and project preparation grants across Latin America and the Caribbean, as well as in Africa and Asia.
+Since joining the STDF in 2007, Simon has managed a US$ 14.6 million portfolio of 42 projects and project preparation grants across Latin America and the Caribbean, as well as in Africa and Asia.
 He manages the financial information for the STDF Trust Fund and leads on priority knowledge topics, sharing good practice from electronic SPS certification to cross-cutting issues on gender and the environment across STDF's global network.
 Simon has worked on international trade at the WTO for over ten years and holds a Master's degree in International Economics and Development from the University of Namur and the Université Catholique de Louvain, Belgium.